Women in Elected Office

 Lower courts also improved, though more modestly.
 Circuit Court representation more than doubled from 14% to 35%, while Municipal Courts increased from 18% to 25%.
 These gains suggest that appointment pathways, professional pipelines, and judicial elections may offer fewer barriers than legislative or executive offices—though parity is still not universal.

-Local Legislative Bodies: Slow and Uneven Gains
+Local Government: Slow and Uneven Gains

-Executive and Law Enforcement Offices: Persistent Gaps
+Law Enforcement Offices: Persistent Gaps

 Similarly, women made limited gains as County Sheriffs, increasing from 3% to just 8%, and as District Attorneys, rising from 18% to 34%.
 These offices continue to reflect deeply gendered pathways shaped by incumbency, political networks, and occupational segregation.